compute-tooling/compute-studio/docs/technical/SCHEMA.md

 # Database Schema

-Some parts of this document are out of date!
+Warning: Some parts of this document are out of date!
 They will be updated soon.

 Core App Schema
 -------------------